Aparank Monastery: Buildings

 Founded in 950, Surb Hovhannes Karapet ("St. John the Baptist") is the oldest church of the monastery and is located 150 m northwest of the other buildings; this is a small triconch inscribed in a rectangle, without corner piece, built in shale outside but brick inside.
 It is covered with a barrel vault to transverse arch.
 A mono-nave perhaps earlier he is assistant south.

 Consecrated in 983, the Surb Astvatsatsin ("Holy Mother of God") Church is a publicly listed partitioned cross surmounted by a drum, octagonal in shape, but with a cylindrical, conical cap interior; the walls of the church, stone, are decorated with brick strips.
 The building is pierced by three gates, respectively the Surb Stepannos, the gavit and the Surb Arakelots, the second being embraced and adorned with stalactites.
 The interior of the church was decorated with hagiographic paintings, of which only the coating remains.

 Two contemporary mono-naves chapels, the Surb Stepannos and Surb Arakelots (Holy Apostles), are respectively contiguous to its southern façade and its northern façade.
 Backed by its western façade, gavit is erected in 17th century on another of 10th century and is of the four central pillars.

-Finally, a fountain was built in 1650 to the north of these buildings; it is an open cube in the west by a arc decorated with two snakes and coverage supported by two arcs diagonally.
+Finally, a fountain was built in 1650 to the north of these buildings; it is an open cube in the west by an arc decorated with two snakes and coverage supported by two arcs diagonally.